 However, if students have PE after period 1a they are required to come to school in their school uniform, then change into their PE kit for their PE lesson and then change back into their school uniform for the remainder of the day’s lessons.
 Students are given time at the end of the PE lesson to change.
 We believe it is not hygienic or healthy for students to be sitting in sweaty PE kit in other lessons.
 The full uniform details are available here as well as in the school diary.

 Students in Years 12 and 13 are expected to wear smart casual clothes.
-Guidelines can be found in the Senior School Handbook and Diary.

 Students use a range of resources to support their learning.
 In some subjects students use text books in school accompanied by a range of digital and other hard copy resources to support their learning.
 In other subjects students are issued with course textbooks at the start of the year through our Textbook Office using their octopus cards to register their loan.
 Students are responsible for looking after these books, keeping them in a good condition and for returning them at the end of the year.
 Students who do not return their books will be charged for them.